DuyBaloo/DuyBaloo.github.io/README.md

 ## Vision Statement

-For the average person who wants to learn how to cook and eath healthy, Your Recipes is a user friendly web application that helps users find new, exciting recipes and provides nutrtional information for different food.
-Unlike MyFitnessPal which only shows caloric intake, Your Recipes will not only provide nutrtional information but also recipes to help maintain a healthy lifestyle.
+For the average person who wants to learn how to cook, Your Recipes is a user friendly web application that helps users find new, exciting recipes and provides nutrtional information for different food.
+Unlike MyFitnessPal which only shows caloric intake, Your Recipes will not only provide nutrtional information but also recipes to help a user learn to cook.

 ## Personas